2609 Inter Partes Reexamination [R-11.2013]

 - (G) The scope of the patent claims cannot be enlarged by amendment;

 - (H) Reexamination and patent files are open to the public, but see paragraph (I) below;

-- (I) The reexamination file is scanned to provide an electronic copy of the file.
+- (I) The reexamination file is scanned to provide an electronic copy of the file, which is the Official file of the proceeding.
 All public access to and copying of reexamination proceedings may be had from the electronic copy.
-The paper file is not available to the public.

 Patent owners and third party requesters are cautioned that the reexamination statute, regulations, and published examining procedures do not countenance so-called “litigation tactics” in reexamination proceedings.
 The parties are expected to conduct themselves accordingly.
 For example, it is expected that submissions of papers that are not provided for in the reexamination regulations and/or appear to be excluded by the regulation will either be filed with an appropriate petition to accept the paper and/or waive the regulation(s), or not filed at all.
 Parties are advised that multiple submissions, such as a reply to a paper opposing a petition and a sur-reply directed to such a reply are not provided for in the regulations or examining procedures governing inter partes reexamination.
 It is expected that the parties will adhere to the provisions of 37 CFR 11.18(b) throughout the course of a reexamination proceeding.